oist/labcyte-rt-optimisation/TSO_concentration_check5.md

 Still, the observed molarity (15.5 µM ± 3.8) is significantly different from the expectation (10 µM).

-To see the effectiveness of the correction, we plot the observed molarities against the expected molarities if the concentrations were not corrected (that is transfer 4 µL TSO in 16 µL H2O for all TSOs).
+To see the effectiveness of the correction, we plot the observed dilution factors against the expected ones.

 ```r